FAQ about hypnosis. Can anybody be hypnotized

 What conditions can hypnosis deal with

 A. Hypnotherapy isn’t a therapy in its own right.
-Still, when used by a certified medical professional, dental practitioner, or psychotherapist, hypnotherapy can be practical in treating discomfort, anxiety problems (including fear, panic, PTSD), irritable bowel syndrome (IBS), and many more.
+Still, when used by a certified medical professional, dental practitioner, or psychotherapist, hypnotherapy can be practical in treating discomfort, anxiety problems (including fear, panic, and PTSD), irritable bowel syndrome (IBS), and many more.
 See the hypnotherapy section for more details.

 Q. What problems can hypnotherapy not treat?